-We notice that for a robust and secure communication environment, relay points should only have locally usable addresses and identities and communication links should be cryptographically secured so that they cannot be forged by anyone.
+Notice that for a robust and secure communication environment, communication links should be cryptographically secured so that they cannot be forged by anyone, and objects sent along a relay path should be encoded using the base of that path so that no intermediate node can read it.
 However, since in this course we will not address security issues, we will not discuss this issue further here.